ta4j/ta4j-wiki/Forecast-Indicators.md

 ### Downside Risk Filter

 Use a low quantile to avoid entries when the downside tail is too close.
+The direct value is `priceForecast.getValue(index).quantile(0.05)`; the helper form adapts that value for rule composition.

 ```java
 Indicator<Num> fifthPercentilePrice =